How to Record a Live Stream – Everything You Need to Know in 2025

 1. Can I record a live stream without using extra software?

-2. What is the best software to record live streams?
+2. What is the best software to record live stream 2025?

 3. What are the technical and storage requirements for recording a live stream?